josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 I'll give you half of the money back! (but not all of it, of course.
 My time has value)

+## Could we also hire you for other development work?

+I'd sorta rather not.
+But maybe!

+If your company is too big/process heavy to support this exact mechanism (an easy $4900 charge + github access), there's other working arrangements we can explore, but it's still best to funnel through the $4900 audit and profile option, and *then* explore if additional work arrangements make sense.

 ### $4900?
 Isn't that a little cheap?

 It is!
-A normal full-time engineer might cost you $15-25k/month, and it's time consuming for everyone to find and hire that person.
-I offer dramatically reduced effort, without displacing any of the work you/your team already has on deck.
+A normal full-time engineer might cost you $15-25k/month, and can be tens of thousands of dollars spent before their first useful PR, and it's time consuming for everyone to find and hire that person.

+Those hires can be REALLY great, but I offer dramatically reduced effort/cost, with the upside of  without displacing any of the work you/your team already has on deck.

 I don't think I'll leave the cost so low for long, and it's been even lower in the past.